Supreme Court Strikes Down Conviction Of Mississippi Man On Death Row For 22 Years

 The misconduct was not some technicality.
 It ranged from misleading the jury about evidence that did not exist to striking prospective jurors based on race.

-In the fourth and fifth trials the prosecutor ran out of strikes, meaning he had used up the limited number of prospective jurors he could eliminate from the jury for no reason.
+In the fourth and fifth trials, the prosecutor ran out of strikes — meaning he had used up the limited number of prospective jurors he could eliminate from the jury for no reason.
 As a result, two black jurors were seated, and the juries deadlocked.

 But in the sixth trial, with one black juror, the jury convicted, and the Mississippi Supreme Court upheld the conviction, ruling that this time there had not been any racial discrimination in jury selection.

+" 'I know he was happy because when I go visit him, he didn't have no joy like that,' Archie said.
+'He's talking loud, talking about singing. ...
+He's happy.' "

+They will be publishing a new episode of the podcast Friday night.

-Now, it's up to the state of Mississippi whether it will try him again for a seventh time.
+Now, it's up to the state of Mississippi whether to try Flowers for a seventh time.